edehr/edehr/docs/developer/inside-generator/README.md

 with stakeholders to refine the application.

 ## EHR generation
-The EHR side of the project lists it's more than 40 screens in the menu and routing tables.
-These tasks are automated via a script in the makeEhr subdirectory.
-This script only needs to be invoked if the content of the configuration files have been modified.
+The EHR side of the project has more than 40 screens in the menu and routing tables.
+The Vue components that render these pages are based on JSON configuration files.
+These files are generated via scripts in the makeEhr subdirectory.
+The script only needs to be invoked if the source of the configuration files have been modified.
 The source of the configuration files comes from a Google spreadsheet stored in the project's GDrive.
 ```
-cd makeEhr
+cd makeEhrV2
 ./deploy.sh --lint
 ```
 The ```--lint``` option can be replaced with ```-l```.
 You must use this lint option before submitting files.
 If you are